-• Step 6: Identification and evaluation of additional measures
+Step 5: Identification and evaluation of additional measures

 It is not possible to reasonably determine what additional measures will be required.
-It will depend on the nature and location of the mitigation that is required, and the success (or otherwise) of measures implemented to date.
+It will depend on the nature and location of the avoidance and mitigation of impact that is required, and the success (or otherwise) of measures implemented to date.
 Mardie Minerals acknowledge that some of these additional measures may, in and of themselves, introduce additional impacts to the environment, and so need to be carefully managed.
-Any plan developed to respond appropriately to a threshold exceedance that minimises environmental impacts will therefore need to be determined and risk assessed prior to implementation.
-Mardie Minerals commit to undertaking this bespoke assessment of the response within 10 days of the exceedance.
-As for the threshold response, this 10-day timeframe will not preclude the implementation of low-risk responses that could be implemented immediately to minimise environmental risk (e.g. repair of pond walls).
+Any measure or plan developed to respond appropriately to a threshold exceedance that avoids or minimises environmental impacts will therefore need to be determined, and risk assessed prior to implementation.
+Mardie Minerals commit to undertaking this bespoke assessment of the response within 15 days of the threshold exceedance (in accordance with our conditions of approval).
+This 15-day timeframe will not preclude the implementation of low-risk responses that could be implemented immediately to minimise environmental risk (e.g. repair of pond walls).